- Farms that we learn from

 Kemble Farms Ltd

-This large dairy complex, just half a mile from the main campus, provides outstanding opportunities for our students to learn about and experience all aspects of an increasingly large scale and dynamic industry.
-Kemble Farms Ltd allow our students access to observe their commercial management of a high-yielding, 900-cow, all-year-round calving dairy unit.
+This large dairy complex, just half a mile from the main campus, provides outstanding opportunities for our students, allowing access to observe the commercial management of a high-yielding, 900-cow, all-year-round calving dairy unit.

 To provide a contrast, students have access to this 300-cow autumn block calving herd utilising a grass-based system.